Muhammad Abdul Gafur

 Muhammad Abdul Gafur is a politician of Rajshahi District, Bangladesh and former member of parliament for Rajshahi-3 constituency in February 1996.

 Political life

 Abdul Gafur is the senior vice president of Rajshahi District Bangladesh Nationalist Party.
-He was elected to parliament from Rajshahi-3 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+He was elected to parliament from Rajshahi-3 as a candidate of the Bangladesh Nationalist Party in the 15 February 1996 Bangladeshi general election.
 He lost the Rajshahi-4 constituency in the ninth general election in 2008.